wixplosives/file-services/packages/overlay/README.md

 const overlay = createOverlay(fs, overlayedFs)
 ```

-`createOverlay` returns a new combined file system that includes the overlaying and the origin file systems.
+`createOverlay` returns a new combined file system that includes an overlaying and origin file systems.

-When calling a method on the created overlay file system, overlay will try to execute it on the overlaying file system first (`overlayingFs`).
-If the requested file/directory is missing, overlay will try to execute this method on the origin file system (`fs`).
+The origin file system (`myFs` in the example above) acts as a `readonly` file system in the combined one while the overlaying
+file system (`overlayingFs` in the example above) is dynamic.

 ## License